rabidaudio/gulp-inline-image-html/README.md

 gulp.task('default', function () {
   gulp.src('src/**/*.html')
-    .pipe(inlineimg('src'))  // takes in the directory to use when looking for images .pipe(gulp.dest('dest/'));
+    .pipe(inlineimg('src'))  // takes in the directory to use as the root when looking for images .pipe(gulp.dest('dest/'));
 ```